atomyc/atomyc.github.io/README.md

 ```

 Install .atomyc framework (HTML & Less):
--First of all you have to create a template file.
+- First of all you have to create a template file.
--Next in this file importas atoms, molecules and organisms that interest you. (atomyc.less has all that files import).
+- Next in this file importas atoms, molecules and organisms that interest you. (atomyc.less has all that files import).
--Them:
+-

 ```bash
 <head>
 	<meta charset="utf-8">